Emerald Triangle: In popular culture

 On the TV show Lost, during flashback scenes in the episode "Further Instructions", John Locke picks up a hitchhiker who happens to be an undercover police officer on State Route 36 and brings him back to a farm near Bridgeville, where they grow marijuana in a greenhouse.

-Humboldt County is a 2008 comedy-drama about a medical school dropout who drives north Humboldt County to live on a pot farm.
+Humboldt County is a 2008 comedy-drama about a medical school dropout who drives north to Humboldt County to live on a pot farm.